binaryphile/docker-redmine/README.md

     bundle exec rake assets:precompile

+## Running Development Code without the Image

+Because `database.yml` reads from the environment, you will have to at least set `ROOT` to point to your current directory for the Redmine source code.
+That's the only variable necessary to run Redmine in development mode on your local machine.

 ## Running Development Code with the Image

 Sometimes you'll need to debug production issues with development code,